Vul. Virmenska, 7 – The bell tower of the Armenian Cathedral ID: 170

 Architecture

 The tower is square in plan, built from stone, and three-tiered.
 It is crowned with an elongated cupola with a lantern and four small towers on the corners, built over the corner semi-columns of the upper tier.
 The portal and the windows have semicircular tops and relief framing.
+The passage under the tower is joined with the so-called “Armenian courtyard” that crosses the block and has an exit to Lesi Ukrainky Street.
+The interior of the lower tier has preserved the portal of the seventeenth century.

 Vul.
 Virmenska, 7 – The Armenian Cathedral

 Vul.
-Virmenska, 7 – St. Christopher column
+Virmenska – St. Christopher column

 Sources